simap/pixelblaze/README.expressions.md

 #### paint(`value`, [`brightness = 1`])

-Sets the current pixel to a color based on the value's position in the current palette.
+Sets the current pixel to a color based on the `value`'s position in the current palette. `Value` "wraps" between 0.0 and 1.0.
+Negative values wrap backwards.
 Optionally `brightness` can be specified.

 ### Coordinate Transformation Functions